knative/eventing-contrib/contrib/kafka/samples/README.md

 1. Modify `contrib/kafka/samples/event-source.yaml` accordingly with bootstrap
    servers, topics, etc...

-   NOTE: If using an internal kafka cluster, you may need to ensure you've specified the correct variables set in any Kafka Topic and Event Source:
+   NOTE: If using an internal Apache Kafka cluster, you may need to ensure you've specified the correct variables set in any `KafkaTopic` and `event-source`:

     ``` shell
     $ cat contrib/kafka/samples/kafka-event-source.yaml